-- A trading diary is a written record of everything that happens when you trade, including entry and exit points, profit/loss, trading statistics and even your emotional state before, during and after each trade.
+- A trading diary is a written record of everything that happens when you trade, including entry and exit pips, profit/loss, trading statistics and even your emotional state before, during and after each trade.

 Why is a trading plan important?

 It makes trading easier